forcedotcom/pub-sub-api/README.md

 Welcome to the Pub/Sub API Pilot!
 This repo contains the critical [proto file](https://github.com/developerforce/pub-sub-api-pilot/blob/main/pubsub_api.proto) that you will need to use the API.
 Refer to the [pilot guide](https://resources.docs.salesforce.com/rel1/doc/en-us/static/pdf/Salesforce_Pub_Sub_API_Pilot.pdf) on how to use it.
-There is also a Python example app in this repo (`InventoryAppExample` directory); please read the README carefully.
+There is a Python example app in this repo (`python` directory) as well as multiple Go example apps (`go` directory); please read the corresponding READMEs carefully.

 gRPC [officially supports 11 languages](https://grpc.io/docs/languages/), but
 there is unofficial community support in more.
 To encode and decode events, an